pulumi/docs/pulumi-hugo/themes/default/content/product/_index.md

                     Manage teams with SCIM, SAML SSO, GitHub, GitLab, or Atlassian.
 Set permissions and access tokens.
               - title: Policy enforcement
                 description: |
                     Build policy packs from 150 policies or write your own.
-Leverage compliance-ready policies for any cloud to increase compliance posture and compliance as code for instant remediation.
+Leverage compliance-ready policies for any cloud to increase compliance posture and remediation policies to correct violations.
               - title: Audit logs
                 description: |
                     Track and store user actions and change history with option to export logs.